zji90/TSCAN/README.md

 ```
 For users with R programming experience, command line tools are also available in TSCAN R package.
 Please check the manual package included in the package for details.

+## TSCAN Datasets
+The example datasets for TSCAN paper can be downloaded on Github: https://github.com/zji90/TSCANdata

 ## Contact the Author
 Author: Zhicheng Ji, Hongkai Ji